compintell/Mooncake.jl/docs/src/index.md

 1. how this is handled in Tapir.jl.

 Since Tapir.jl supports in-place operations / mutation, these will push beyond what is encountered in Zygote / Diffractor / ChainRules.
-Consequently, while there is a great deal of overlap with these existing systems, in order to understand Tapir.jl properly you will need to read through this section of the docs.
+Consequently, while there is a great deal of overlap with these existing systems, you will need to read through this section of the docs in order to properly understand Tapir.jl.

 ## Prerequisites and Resources